 Our reporting currency is the US dollar, and we conduct our business and incur costs in the local currency of most countries in which we operate.
 As a result, we are subject to currency translation risk.
-In fiscal 2006, approximately 9% of our revenues were generated from customers outside the United States and denominated in Euros and in fiscal 2007, 35% of our revenues were generated from customers outside the United States and denominated in Euros, 4% of our revenues were generated from customers outside the United States and denominated in British pounds sterling and 2% of our revenues were generated from customers outside the United States and denominated in Australian dollars.
+In fiscal 2007, 35% of our revenues were generated from customers outside the United States and denominated in Euros, 4% of our revenues were generated from outside the United States and denominated in British pound sterling and 2% of our revenues were generated from customers outside the United States and denominated in Australian dollars and in fiscal 2008, 31% of our revenues were generated from customers outside the United States and denominated in Euros, and 10% of our revenues were generated from customers outside the United States and denominated in British pound sterling.
 We expect a large percentage of our revenues to be generated outside the United States and denominated in foreign currencies in the future.
 Changes in exchange rates between foreign currencies and the US dollar could affect our revenues and cost of revenues, and could result in exchange losses.
 In addition, we incur currency transaction risk whenever one of our operating subsidiaries enters into either a purchase or a sales transaction using a different currency from our reporting currency.
-For example, our agreement with Iberdrola Cantabria for the first phase of the construction of a wave power station off the coast of Santoña,

-Spain is denominated in Euros, and we expect that we will enter into a number of purchase and supply contracts with local Spanish companies also denominated in Euros in connection with the project.
+For example, our agreement with Iberdrola Cantabria for the current phase of the construction of a wave power station off the coast of Santoña, Spain is denominated in Euros, and we expect that we will enter into a number of purchase and supply contracts with local Spanish companies, also denominated in Euros, in connection with the project.
 We cannot accurately predict the impact of future exchange rate fluctuations on our results of operations.
 Currently, we do not engage in any exchange rate hedging activities and, as a result, any volatility in currency exchange rates may have an immediate adverse effect on our business, results of operations and financial condition.